Six Free Trees

 What is the scheme?

-To encourage the planting of trees and to promote the many benefits, the Council will offer every parish in the district a voucher for £60 to cover the cost of three small trees, in exchange for an undertaking to plant the trees on parish council land.
-To maximise participation, this could also be used to fund one or two larger trees, or for more than three ‘whips’ (unbranched tree seedlings) if more suitable for the preferred location.
+To encourage the planting of trees and to promote their many benefits, the Council offered every Parish Council in the district six free trees, in exchange for an undertaking to plant the trees on parish council land.
+To maximise participation, this could also be used to fund one larger pot-grown tree if more suitable for the preferred location.
+Free delivery to a chosen location was also included.

 How can tree planting help?